toolleeo/awesome-cli-apps-in-a-csv/README.md

 Miscellaneous utilities that are not do not fit in other categories and they are not numerous enough that they do not require a dedicated category.

+* [anbu](https://github.com/tanq16/anbu) - A swiss army knife for CLI operations catered to devs and security professionals.
 * [Aniweather](https://github.com/miselume/aniweather) - Aniweather is a simple console weather app featuring cute ASCII art of an anime girl.
 * [Autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell.
 * [bash-cache](https://github.com/dimo414/bash-cache) - A function memoization / caching library for bash scripts and shells